 A Faction's Budget determines the total amount of units it will be able to purchase and field over the course of the campaign.
 Heroes can slow a Budget's decline by raiding for treasure, but it will inevitably run out, and when the Faction's remaining forces are wiped out it will be defeated.
 Campaign victory is a matter of making sure all enemy Factions run out of their units first.

 When setting their starting Budgets, players can start by estimating how large they'd like their battles to be and multiplying that number by how many battles they want in their campaign.
 If they expect to field individual forces worth twenty unit inches and they'd like the campaign to last for five battles, then they can set the starting Budgets at one hundred Unit Inches.
 Factions shouldn't expect to lose all twenty Unit Inches worth of units in every battle unless they're playing extremely correctly, but natural combat escalation towards the end of the campaign tends to take care of any leftovers.

 The total value of units in a campaign also determines the amounts of Glory and Sacrifice bricks that will become available as those units are smashed to bits, along with everything that those bricks can purchase.
-Because the Glory and Sacrifice costs of developing Battlefields and raising the Alert level scale upward as a campaign progresses, the initial Budgets can help the players predict which scales of warfare they'll reach over the course of the campaign, and how many minifigs have to die in order to reach them.
+Glory and Sacrifice costs scale upward as a campaign progresses, and the initial Budgets can help the players predict which scales of warfare they'll reach over the course of the campaign, and how many minifigs have to die in order to reach them.